1712n/dn-institute/content/attacks/posts/2020-01-23-Bitcoin-Gold.md

 - **January 23, 2020:** The attackers removed 14 blocks from the BTG network, replacing them with 13 blocks and double spending 1,900 BTG, worth around $19,000 at the time.
 - **January 24, 2020:** The attackers removed 15 blocks from the network and issued another 16 blocks, which resulted in the double spending of 5,267 BTG, which was just over $53,000 at the time.
+- **January 24, 2020:** Binance increased its BTG withdrawal requirement to 20 confirmations

 ## Security Failure Causes